Libouk/WhatShouldIRide/README.md

 # whatshouldiride

+What Should I Ride is my version of the EmberJS tutorial.
+Once I will have understood the basics of EmberJS, this app will provide informations regarding which surfboard or other water equipment to use depending on the weather forecasts.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.